 The Company recognises a provision for impairment for expected credit losses regarding all financial assets.
 Expected credit losses are based on the balance between all the payable contractual cash flows and all discounted cash flows that the Company expects to receive.
 Regarding trade receivables, the Company applies the IFRS 9 simplified approach in order to calculate expected credit losses.
-Therefore, at every reporting date, provision for losses regarding a financial instrument is measured at an amount equal to the expected credit losses over its lifetime without monitoring changes in credit risk.
-To measure expected credit losses, trade receivables and contract assets have been grouped based on shared risk characteristics.
+Therefore, at every reporting date, provision for losses regarding a financial instrument is measured at an amount equal to the expected credit losses, trade receivables and contract assets have been grouped based on shared risk characteristics.